mathigon/textbooks/triangles-and-trigonometry/content.md

 ### Area and Altitudes

 ::: column.grow
-{.r} Finding the area of a rectangle is easy: you simply multiply width by height.
+{.r} Finding the area of a [[rectangle]](gloss:rectangle) is easy: you simply multiply its width by its height.
 Finding the area of a triangle is a bit less obvious.
-Let’s start by simply "trapping" a triangle inside a rectangle.
+Let’s start by “trapping” a triangle inside a rectangle.
 _{button.next-step} Next_

-{.reveal.r(when="next-0")} The width of the rectangle is the length of the [bottom side](target:base) of the triangle (which is called the _base_).
+{.reveal.r(when="next-0")} The width of the rectangle is the length of the [bottom side](target:base) of the triangle (which is called the __base__).
 The height of the rectangle is the [perpendicular distance](target:height) from the base to the opposite vertex.
 _{button.next-step} Next_